2

 Why Live in Lowell

-Lowell, a neighborhood in Everett, Washington, retains a distinct rural charm, having been established 30 years before the city itself.
-Nestled between Interstate 5 and the Snohomish River, Lowell is known for its historic homes and structures dating back to its milling industry days in the 1860s.
-The neighborhood features a mix of classical early 20th-century homes, including bungalows, cottages, and Craftsman styles, with newer 21st-century homes located to the east.
-Despite its proximity to I-5, a concrete wall barrier effectively reduces highway noise, making it a surprisingly quiet area.
-While Lowell lacks its own restaurants, nearby roads provide access to dining options such as Kindred Kitchen and Scuttlebutt Brewing, as well as shopping at Everett Mall and big box retailers like Target and Walmart.
-Nearly half of Lowell is composed of parks, including Lowell Park with its athletic courts and playground, Lowell Riverfront Park with a 1.75-mile trail and Mount Baker views, and Rotary Park with a boat launch for non-motorized boats.
-The neighborhood is zoned for Everett Public Schools, with Lowell Elementary, Evergreen Middle, and Everett High all receiving decent ratings.
-Commuters can reach Seattle and Bellevue via a 26-mile drive on I-5, or take the Sounder train from Everett Train Station.
-Paine Field Airport offers flights to various West Coast destinations.
+Lowell is a small residential community located along the western banks of the Snohomish River.
+Established 30 years before the city itself, the rural community is known for its historic homes and structures, which date back to its milling industry days in the mid-19th century.
+Its residential streets feature a mix of bungalows, cottages and Craftsman-style homes, alongside 21st-century builds situated on the east side.
+Despite Interstate 5 bordering to the west, a concrete barrier effectively reduces highway noise.
+While Lowell lacks its own restaurants, nearby roads provide access to dining options such as Kindred Kitchen and Scuttlebutt Brewing, as well as shopping at Everett Mall and big-box retailers like Target and Walmart.
+Nearly half of Lowell is composed of parks, including Lowell Park, which has athletic courts and a playground.
+Lowell Riverfront Park offers a 1.75-mile trail and Mount Baker views, and Rotary Park with a boat launch for non-motorized boats.
+Commuters can reach Seattle and Bellevue via a 26-mile drive on Interstate 5, or take the Sounder train from Everett Train Station.
+Paine Field Airport is also nearby and offers flights to various West Coast destinations.

 Frequently Asked Questions